Sanika022/Amazon-Kindle-Data-Analysis/README.md

 # Amazon-Kindle-Data-Analysis
 This project focuses on analyzing Amazon Kindle book data using Advanced Excel.
-The objective is to clean raw data, perform data modeling, generate insights using Pivot Tables and present the findings through an interactive dashboard.

 The analysis helps understand:
 * Book distribution across genres and years